 - Also a "feature" in two other levels.
 One is a series of timed block puzzles, and the other gives you a rather unwieldy tank to try (and fail) at navigating the level with.

-- A Scrappy Level late in the game has the advancing wall segment that ends with a choice between top route and bottom route.
+- A level late in the game has the advancing wall segment that ends with a choice between top route and bottom route.
 If you pick the wrong one, "too bad!", there's a big wall, forcing you to die and start the level from the beginning.

 - The difficulty spike represented by these levels (especially Hills of the Warrior, which was the first AWOD level, and Bloody Swamp, which was just plain goddamn sadistic), coupled with their music, can push them very close to the border of horror territory.
 Have a listen to this and tell me you wouldn't be soiling yourself if you were fleeing a +9000 Wall of Meat Grinding to the tune of this little number.